Ch. 4: Why use marketing automation for your business?

 Get sales and marketing on the same page

 It’s no secret that in many organizations, integration between sales and marketing can get a little rocky.
 But why?
 As technology continues to evolve and shape the buying cycle, the work of marketing and sales only grows closer together, making efficient collaboration more important than ever.

 Misalignment between the two departments isn’t necessarily the fault of one or the other.
 The fault lies with outdated processes and structures.
 When marketing and sales work with different tools toward separate goals, it’s only natural for tensions to build.
 Fortunately, marketing automation can help by improving lead quality, increasing revenue, and automating traditionally manual processes like lead assignment and follow-up.

 Build a 360-degree view of your customers

 Ready to take this whole marketing automation thing to the next level?
 Pair it with a customer relationship management (CRM) system.
-Integrating CRM with marketing automation helps you delve into detailed behavioural tracking, like the pages your prospects are visiting, the types of content they’re interested in, and where they are in the buying cycle.
+Integrating CRM with marketing automation helps you delve into detailed behavioral tracking, like the pages your prospects are visiting, the types of content they’re interested in, and where they are in the buying cycle.
 Suddenly you’ve got incredible insight into exactly what your leads are interested in, which lets you custom-tailor everything from content marketing to sales pitches.

 Which brings us to the final part of the journey, for us and for your buyers.
 Time to go all the way down the funnel to sales, where it’s essential to keep the pipeline flowing.